Sigil-Ebook/Sigil/docs/Install.md

     > cmake -G "Visual Studio 10" /path/to/extracted/folder

-This should create SLN and vcproj files for Visual Studio in that directory.
+This should create sln and vcproj files for Visual Studio in that directory.
 You can also generate project files for some other VS version.
 You can get a list of all supported generators by typing in and running `cmake`.